g31592517/AI-powered-diet-and-nutrition-reccommendation-system/README.md

 ## 🗄️ Database

-The application uses MongoDB with Mongoose ODM.
-A sample User model is included for testing.
+The app uses MongoDB with Mongoose.
+A sample `User` model is included.

 ### Sample Model Usage
 ```javascript